acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Example of a semantic patch for bios with DVMT Pre-Alloc 32MB when higher is required. (stolenmem=19MB, fbmem=9MB)
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/sem.png)

-[This series of patches](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/AzulPatcher4600_equivalent.plist) are the full equivalent of AzulPatcher4600.kext, for those who have previously used it. (on [some](https://github.com/coderobe/AzulPatcher4600#tested-on) Haswell laptops the `0x0A260006` frame helps to get rid of the artifacts).
+[This series of patches](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/AzulPatcher4600_equivalent.plist) are the full equivalent of AzulPatcher4600.kext, for those who have previously used it. (on [some](https://github.com/coderobe/AzulPatcher4600#tested-on) Haswell laptops with framebuffer `0x0A260006` helps to get rid of the artifacts).

 **All possible WEG custom patches**